markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/eternity.jpg "ew1920")

 From the mangaka that gave us [Koe no Katachi (A Silent Voice)](https://anilist.co/manga/85135/Koe-no-Katachi/) (one of my favorite manga of all time with a fantastic [film](https://anilist.co/anime/20954/Koe-no-Katachi/) adaption) comes a story a bit more out of this world but with a lot of the same emotional gut punches.
-This was my most anticipated of the season and the opening episode didn't disappoint.
-I'm not caught up on the manga and it's been long enough since I read it that I believe most of this season will be full of great surprises.
+This was my most anticipated show of the season and the opening episode didn't disappoint.
+I'm not caught up on the manga and it's been long enough since I read the first few volumes that I believe most of this season will be full of great surprises.

 ### [Ijiranaide, Nagatoro-san (Don't Toy With Me, Miss Nagatoro)](https://anilist.co/anime/120697)

 ![](banners/nagatoro1.jpg "ew1920")

 As an adaption of the manga, the first episode was really good -- the expressions of Nagatoro are really epic and I can see them supplying a lot of memes this season.
 That being said, I'm not sure I'll stick around for the entire season.
-The issue I have with this sort of story is there rarely is any room for evolution -- essentially replaying the same joke over and over.
+The issue I have with this sort of story is there rarely is any room for development -- essentially replaying the same joke over and over.
 [Uzaki-chan](https://anilist.co/anime/115113/Uzakichan-wa-Asobitai/) from a few seasons ago had the same issue (and there are a lot of similarities *senpai*).

 ### [Tokyo Revengers](https://anilist.co/anime/120120)